bakhshiali/bakhshiali.github.io/_pages/cv.md

 Social and extracurricular activities
 ======
+* Patent filing and drafter
 * Patent Analysis
+* Study of Quantum computers
+* Innovation in Cold plasma technologies
 * Nano and quantum teaching
 * Study of biology and genetics
 * Website, application and program design